Enhancing Symbolic Execution of Heap-based Programs with Separation Logic for Test Input Generation: Implementation and Evaluation

 \paragraph{RQ2: Can JSF generate test inputs that achieve high code coverage?} To answer this question, we use JaCoCo \cite{jacoco} to measure the branch coverage of test inputs generated by the tools.
 The results are shown in the columns titled Cov.(\%) and NCov.(\%) in Table \ref{tbl:sep}.
 The columns NCov.(\%) show the coverage of all generated test inputs, the columns Cov.(\%) show the coverage of test inputs that satisfy $repOK$ methods.
 As all test inputs generated by JSF satisfy $repOK$ methods, the result of JSF has only one column Cov.(\%).

-We can see that for 73/74 methods (including auxiliary methods), JSF can achieve 100\% branch coverage (excluding infeasible branches).
+For 73/74 methods (including auxiliary methods), JSF can achieve 100\% branch coverage (excluding infeasible branches).
 The only exception is method $TS\_R\_3$ in the \emph{TSAFE} project.
 It is because this method invokes native methods and handling native methods is beyond the capability of JSF at the moment.
-In general, JSF achieves 99.05\% coverage on average.
-In comparison, when considering all test inputs, JBSE achieves 93.82\% coverage on average and BBE achieves 54.66\% coverage on average.
+In general, JSF achieves 98.98\% coverage on average.
+In comparison, when considering all test inputs, JBSE achieves 95.59\% coverage on average and BBE achieves 54.66\% coverage on average.
 Since many of these test inputs are invalid, these coverage are inflated.
-When considering only test inputs that satisfy $repOK$ method, JBSE is only able to achieve 33.19\% coverage on average and BBE achieves 37.85\% coverage on average.
-Noticeably, for 23 methods, JBSE fails to generate any valid test inputs and achieves 0\% branch coverage.
-For similar reasons, BBE achieves 0\% branch coverage in 29 methods.
+When considering only test inputs that satisfy $repOK$ method, JBSE is only able to achieve 68.54\% coverage on average and BBE achieves 37.85\% coverage on average.
 From these results, we conclude that JSF can generate test inputs with high branch coverage for the methods under test.

 \paragraph{RQ3: Is JSF sufficiently efficient?} To answer this question, we measure the time spent to generate test inputs for each method.
-The results are shown in the columns titled Time(s) in Table~\ref{tbl:sep}.
-From the results, JBSE is clearly faster than JSF.
-That is, JBSE takes 1 to 9 seconds to handle each method, whereas JSF's time ranges from 1 second to half an hour, with an average of 67 seconds per method.
-JBSE's efficiency is due to its context-insensitive initialization, {\em bounded} checking on unbounded data structures, and manually written triggers.
-JSF, on the other hand, uses context-sensitive initialization, conducts inductive reasoning over the unbounded heaps, and does not use user-defined instrumentation.
-However, the efficiency of JBSE comes with the tradeoff of excessive number of invalid test inputs as discussed above, whereas JSF only generates valid test inputs.
-For BBE, the running time largely depends on the depth.
-When the depth increases, its running time also increases.
-From these results, we conclude that JSF is slower than JBSE, but still sufficiently efficient to provide higher quality results.
+The results are shown in the columns titled T(s) in Table~\ref{tbl:sep}.
+From the results, JBSE and BBE are clearly faster than JSF.
+That is, JBSE and BBE takes average 8.75 and 9.50 seconds respectively to handle each method, whereas JSF's time ranges from 1 second to half an hour, with an average of 67.29 seconds per method.
+We also report the number of solver calls used by JSF.
+In average, JSF needs 70 calls per method.
+The main reason JSF is slower than JBSE and BBE is JSF has to solve harder path conditions with inductive predicates.
+However, the efficiency of JBSE and BBE comes with the tradeoff of excessive number of invalid test inputs as discussed above, whereas JSF only generates valid test inputs.
+From these results, we conclude that JSF is slower than JBSE and BBE, but still sufficiently efficient to provide higher quality results.